Brisbane bus evacuation

 Bus evacuation demonstration

-Watch the video below for a short demonstration of the emergency exit features available on Brisbane City Council buses, and how to use them in the unlikely event that your bus operator is unable to assist.
+Watch the video below for a short demonstration of the emergency exit features available on Brisbane City Council buses.
+Find out how to use them in the unlikely event that your bus operator is unable to assist.

 Alternatively, you can watch this video on Council's YouTube channel.